edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/GettingStarted.md

 	// turn off secure mode for examples.
 Not recommended for production _ = os.Setenv("EDGEX_SECURITY_SECRET_STORE", "false")

-	// 1) First thing to do is to create an new instance of an EdgeX Application Service. service, ok := pkg.NewAppService(serviceKey)
+	// 1) First thing to do is to create a new instance of an EdgeX Application Service. service, ok := pkg.NewAppService(serviceKey)
 	if !ok {
 		os.Exit(-1)
 	}

-	// Leverage the built in logging service in EdgeX lc := service.LoggingClient()
+	// Leverage the built-in logging service in EdgeX lc := service.LoggingClient()

 	// 2) shows how to access the application's specific configuration settings.